-Store this medication at room temperature and keep it out of the reach of children.
-Do not allow the suspension to freeze and discard the suspension 28 days after first opening.
+Both the tablet and suspension forms of fosamprenavir may be stored at room temperature.
+Keep this and all medication out of the reach of children.
+Do not allow the suspension to freeze.
+Discard the suspension 28 days after first opening.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.